 A disregarded entity is an entity that the IRS “disregards” for tax purposes or completely ignores.
 The IRS looks to the owner of the entity and all the tax liability flows to the owner of the entity.
 The best example is an LLC that is owned by one individual.
 The IRS “disregards” the LLC and requires that the individual owner’s information be provided on the W-9 form.
 For more information on disregarded entities, see our blog article, What is a Disregarded Entity?

-When completing a W-9 on W9manager users work through a multistep process to determine if they are a single-member LLC.
+When creating an electronic W-9 on W9manager users work through a multistep process to determine if they are a single-member LLC.
 If they determine that this is the case, W9manager directs them to use the owner of the LLC on the W-9 form.
 This process helps to reduce the number of disregarded entities listed on line 1.

 W-9 form mistake #1 – The type of limited liability company is not provided

 The number one mistake we have seen vendors make on a W-9 forms is forgetting to include the type of LLC.
 This is critical as it determines whether the LLC can be treated like a C or S corporation for 1099 reporting purposes.
 Most payments made to C or S corporations are not required to be reported to the IRS on a 1099.
 However, payments made to LLCs that are partnerships or owned by an individual person are often reported.

 One of the steps that users are guided through when completing a W-9 on W9manager is to select the type of LLC that they have.
 We ask them if they have filled out Form 2253 or 8832 with the IRS to be taxed as an S Corp or C Corp.
 If they select one of these options, we note their LLC tax classification as S or C respectively.
 If they have not filed either form, we then ask them if they are a single or multi-member LLC.
 Multi-member LLCs are treated as a partnership and single-member LLCs are asked to use the owner’s information.